rmcar17/piqtree/src/piqtree/_libiqtree/README.txt

-Place the IQ-TREE static library, `libiqtree2.a`, in this directory.
+Place the IQ-TREE static library, `libiqtree.a`, in this directory.